sergiothiago/sergiothiago/README.md

 </div>
 <br>

-⚡ Time working with Java development: 6 years.

-⚡ Time working as a developer in private companies: 8 years.

-⚡ Time working as a developer (including scientific initiation): 10 years.

 <ul>
   <li>🖥️ Time working with Java development: 6 years. </li>
   <li>🖥️ Time working as a developer in private companies: 8 years. </li>